GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    labels via  **+l**\ *w,e,s,n*, i.e., four comma-separated labels in the specified order.
 You can exclude any of the cardinal points from being labeled by giving no label in the corresponding order.
 E.g., **+l**",,Down,Up" would write Down and Up at the south and north cardinal point, respectively.

+#.
+Draw the primary (outer) ring outline.
+It is also not normally drawn; change that by appending
+   **+p**\ *pen*.
+For instance, adding **+p**\ thin,blue will draw the right with the selected thin, blue pen.

+#.
+Set annotation, tick and grid intervals.
+Each ring has a default annotation [30], tick [5], and grid [1]
+   interval (although here "grid interval" is just a finer tick interval drawn at half tickmark length).
+   Adjust these three intervals with **+t**\ *intervals*.
+If you selected **+d** then you must supply two sets of such intervals (i.e., 6 comma-separated values), where the first (primary) set refers to the declination-adjusted ring and the second (secondary) set refers to the directional (outer) ring.
+   If only three intervals are given then we assume you want the same intervals for both rings.
+As an example, to annotate every 90 degrees and tick every 15 and 5 degrees, add **+t**\ 90/15/5.

 Placing color scale bars
 ~~~~~~~~~~~~~~~~~~~~~~~~